icgrp/doblink/README.md

 Make -j$(nproc)
 ```

 4. Type **Make mono_prj -j$(nproc)**.
-It will generate floorplan_staitc.xda
+It will generate floorplan_staitc.xsa
 file for Vitis project under ./workspace/F007_mono_bft_rendering/prj/.
-This is a one-time compilation to get the xda file for Vitis.
+This is a one-time compilation to get the xsa file for Vitis.
 You don't
-need to compile the xda when you make changes to the operators later.
+need to compile the xsa when you make changes to the operators later.
-To save time, you can also copy the floorplan_staitc.xda [here](./BSP).
+To save time, you can also copy the floorplan_staitc.xsa [here](./BSP).
 ```c
 Make mono_prj -j$(nproc)
 ```